ktk14/p3/readme.md

 <http://p3.katielu.me>

 ## Description
-Created a Lorem Ipsum Generator and a Random User Generator using Laravel.
+Created a Developer's Best Friend that includes a Lorem Ipsum Generator and a Random User Generator using Laravel.

 ## Demo
 <>